AnikioRevived/glungus-the-website.github.io/README.md

 # glungus-the-website
-Thing I made to learn web development :) inspired by the silly glungus cat meme.
+Website I made to learn web development and git inspired by the silly glungus cat meme.